rntz/plt-ideas-bot/README.md

 # What is this?

-This is the source for twitter.com/pltideasbot, a bot that mashes up programming language theory ideas and tweets them!
+This is the source for [pltideasbot](https://twitter.com/pltideasbot), a Twitter) bot that mashes up programming language theory ideas and tweets them!

 Every day (modulo my internet connectivity), it picks two ideas from [ideas.csv](https://github.com/rntz/plt-ideas-bot/blob/master/ideas.csv), and